justicedundas/Notes/opsec/BasicDigitalProtection.md

 # OpSec -> Security, Privacy, Anonymity

-Notes on basic opsec concepts and tools for friends and family, see bottom of page for best available
+Notes on basic opsec concepts and tools for friends and family, see bottom of page for learning resources.

 - [OpSec -> Security, Privacy, Anonymity](#opsec----security--privacy--anonymity)
   - [1.
 Permissions and Settings;](#1-permissions-and-settings-)